ARGOeu/argodoc/content/guides/compute.md

 ###### group_endpoints.avro

 The file uses avro format and contains the following fields:

-- `group` - The name of the group (e.g. MY-SITE-A)
+- `group`: The name of the group (e.g. MY-SITE-A)
-- `type` - The type of the grouping (e.g. sites)
+- `type`: The type of the grouping (e.g. sites)
-- `hostname` - The hostname fqdn part info of the specific endpoint contained in the group
+- `hostname`: The hostname fqdn part info of the specific endpoint contained in the group
-- `service` - The service name part info of the specific endpoint contained in the group
+- `service`: The service name part info of the specific endpoint contained in the group
-- `tags` - (optional) user defined tags providing description metadata
+- `tags`: (optional) user defined tags providing description metadata

 Below is the full description of the group_endpoints.avro specification
 ```